jwhonce/obsidian-cli/docs/commands.md

 All commands support these global options:

-- `--vault PATH` - Specify the vault directory (required if not in config)
+- `--vault PATH` - Specify the vault directory (required if not in config) [env var: OBSIDIAN_VAULT]
-- `--config PATH` - Specify configuration file path
+- `--config TEXT` - Colon-separated list of configuration files to read from [env var:
+  OBSIDIAN_CONFIG_DIRS]
+- `--blacklist TEXT` - Colon-separated list of directories to ignore [env var: OBSIDIAN_BLACKLIST]
+- `--editor PATH` - Path for editor to use for editing journal entries [env var: EDITOR]
-- `--verbose` - Enable verbose output
+- `--verbose, -v` - Enable verbose output
+- `--version` - Show version and exit
 - `--help` - Show help information

 ## Commands